 Nicholas K.C.
-Lira Lisle is an associate attorney at Flaherty & Hood and practices primarily labor and employment law.
+Garcia Lisle is an associate attorney at Flaherty & Hood and practices primarily labor and employment law.
 Specifically, he provides legal services in the areas of:

 - Labor contract negotiations, grievances, strikes, and unionization efforts